The Currys Black Friday sale 2021 has arrived – here’s what to shop

 IndyBest has mastered the art of finding the best bargains and will be bringing you the top discounts throughout the event to help you navigate the sales.

-Every year, ahead of the Currys sale, the retailer launches a page on its website where you can leave your email address to be notified when the sale starts and when early-bird deals go on offer, so to stay in the know, make sure you regularly check the website.
-IndyBest will also be providing regular updates.

 Before you embark on any shopping, you’ll want to make a list of items you need.
 This will help you avoid impulse buys that you may later regret.
-Once you have your shopping list ready, look around to find the RRP price ahead of the sale starting, so when the discounts kick off, you’ll know if the price is really a bargain or not.
+Once you have your shopping list ready, look around to find the RRP price so you’ll know if the price is really a bargain or not.

 Shopping online also comes in handy when buying big-ticket items such as furniture and kitchen appliances like fridges, as you can score a discount and have your purchase delivered to your doorstep without ever leaving home.
 At Currys, standard delivery is free and orders take three to five business days to arrive, but you can also pay £10 for a weekday time slot between 12pm and 5pm if you order by 9pm.